 Just over a hundred years ago, in 1918, Lytton Strachey’s Eminent Victorians was published and biography changed forever.
 To celebrate the centenary of this groundbreaking book, I decided last year to compile a list of 100 of my favourite biographies and memoirs that have been published since then, and post each one on Twitter as my ‘Life of the Day’, with the hashtag #lifeoftheday.
 My list is not in any particular order or organized by theme, but as I have now reached the halfway mark, here’s a selection of a few of them.

-The first biography I chose was Virginia Woolf’s Flush: A Biography (Hogarth Press, 1933), an imaginative account of the life of Elizabeth Barrett Browning’s mischievous little cocker spaniel.
+The first biography I chose was Virginia Woolf’s Flush: A Biography (Hogarth Press, 1933), an imaginative account of the life of Elizabeth Barrett Browning through the eyes of her mischievous little cocker spaniel.
 All her life Woolf experimented with different forms of biographical writing, but even before Flush was published she regretted it, believing it would prevent her from being taken seriously as a writer.
 Yet after her friend Sibyl Colefax praised it, Woolf said: “I’m so glad that you liked Flush.
 I think it shows great discrimination in you because it was all a matter of hints and shades, and practically no one has seen what I was after.”

 One of the first biographies that made me want to write about ‘forgotten’ women was Ann Thwaite’s Emily Tennyson: The Poet’s Wife (Faber 1996).
 In her preface Thwaite wrote: “I have always been interested in the lives of nineteenth-century women who managed, in spite of the restrictions they suffered, to live full and fulfilling lives.”
 She showed that Emily Tennyson was musically gifted and independent-minded, something that biographers of her more famous husband had failed to notice.